ALL-DIAMOND MOSFETs

 50x faster switching

-In partnership with Stanford University, our research team of scientists has built a new generation of transistors based on diamond as a semiconductor.
+In partnership with Stanford University, our world-class team of researchers is building transistors using diamond as a semiconductor.

 New physics of surface transfer doping

-Our diamond transistors are based on a new physics of surface transfer doping (not conventional p/n doping) — a phenomenon in which charge carriers are induced without introducing substitutional dopant atoms into the bulk crystal.
+No p/n doping required.
+Our all-diamond transistors are based on a new physics of surface transfer doping — a phenomenon in which charge carriers are induced without introducing substitutional dopant atoms into the bulk crystal.

 Because no ion implantation or lattice substitution is required, surface transfer doping avoids defect generation and carrier scattering associated with conventional doping, making it particularly attractive for high-power, high-frequency, and radiation-hard electronic device platforms.